statisticalmodel/beautiful-jekyll/Campus.md

 title: Campus
 subtitle:  Data Sciense Campus
 ---

 ### My Role
 Project Manager
-Strengthening companies to be data-driven organizations.
+<p>Strengthening companies to be data-driven organizations.</p>

 ### Background
-We where asked to develop courses for the Combient Walenberg sphere of companies.
-The courses are enabeling the companies to **Become Data Driven from the inside**.
-The campus is highly interactive and participants work hands on with their company data.
+We where asked to develop courses for the Combient Walenberg companies.
+The courses are enabeling the companies to **_Become Data Driven from the inside_**.
+The campus is a highly interactive course where participants work hands on with their company data.
 The participants get to work on a company specific use case with the help and guidence from our mentors.
-The course is given on our online course platform and contains: instruction videos, selfstudy literature, knowledge assessment quiz, mentor meetings, reflections on how to apply this to your job, weekly assignemnts.
-On top of this there are a weekly live lecture and mentor meeting.
+The course is given online on our course platform.
+The course contains: instruction videos, selfstudy literature, knowledge assessment quiz, reflections on how to apply this to your job and weekly assignemnts.
+On top of this there are weekly live lecture and mentor meetings.
+The usecases the participants are working on is real use casese from their company.
 Below are a screenshot of the platform:
 <img width="1304" alt="2021-02-28_17-11-32" src="https://user-images.githubusercontent.com/15735938/109425399-5c216c80-79e8-11eb-8dbc-e40cb1e6cf1a.png">

-### Course Content
+### Detailed Course Content
 #### Tools
 Covering Introduction to our inhouse Jupyter Notebook hub called CodeHub.
 Introduction to Python, Numpy, Matplotlib & Pandas
 #### Introduction to Data Science & Inspirational Use Case